On homology of Lie algebras over commutative rings: Relative purity

 The following statement seems to be well known but we add it for completeness.

 \begin{proposition} Assume that $R$ is flat as a right $S$-module and $M$ is a right $R$-module which is flat over $S$.
 Then

 \end{proposition} \begin{proof} Note that for any flat right $S$-module $A$ the $R$-module $A\otimes_S R$ is also flat.
 On the other hand, since $R$ is flat over $S,$ any flat right $R$-module is flat over $S$ (indeed any flat $R$-module is a filtered colimit of free $R$-modules which are flat over $S$).
 It follows that, if $A$ is a flat $S$-module, then $A\otimes_S R$ is also a flat $S$-module.
+Therefore $M\otimes_SR^{\otimes_S n}$ is a flat $R$-module for any $n\geq 1$.